apiad/animeflv-downloader/Readme.md

 The bot requires `MP4Box` installed, in Debian-based distributions (Ubuntu) this app is the `gpac` package:

     apt install gpac

+### Docker

+If you prefer docker, running the bot it is even easier:

+    TOKEN=<your-token> docker-compose up

 ## How does it work?